First in Human Study of M1069 in Advanced Solid Tumors

 Inclusion Criteria:

-• Participants who have histologically or cytologically proven locally advanced or metastatic solid malignancies and who are refractory to or have progressed under standard treatment or for whom standard treatment is not expected to deliver clinical benefit
+• Participants who had histologically or cytologically proven locally advanced or metastatic solid malignancies and who are refractory to or have progressed under standard treatment or for whom standard treatment is not expected to deliver clinical benefit

 • Eastern Cooperative Oncology Group Performance Status (ECOG PS) of 0 to 1 at Screening